 Educators for Excellence believes in providing employees with benefits to support self-care, wellness, and financial stability.
 We value the whole person and provide benefits such as; paid time off, health insurance plans, competitive salaries that include pre-tax benefits, and cell phone reimbursements.
 See more information about our benefits here.

-Applications can be addressed to Sydney Morris, Co-Founder and Co-CEO, and should include a resume and cover letter.
+Applications can be addressed to Jelena Dobic, Vice President of Growth Strategy and Development, and should include a resume and cover letter.
 Please ensure that all materials address relevant experience and your understanding of how this position connects to the overall mission of E4E.

 Educators for Excellence is an equal opportunity employer.
 We predominantly partner with low-income communities of color.
 Therefore, though race and other identity markers are never used to make final hiring decisions, we place a particular focus on recruiting staff members who share the backgrounds of our communities.